 A large rock/mountain towering over a village.
 On top of the rock is the chapel.
 A clear blue sky.
 Green forest at the foot of the rock.
 Gorges du verdon with kids.

-The chapel high on the mountain
+The chapel high on the mountain.

 In the valley lays a village (Castellane) Surrounded by mountains which are green from the trees covering them.
 A hazy sky above.
 Gorges du Verdon with kids.

-View on Castellane in the valley below
+View on Castellane, which was in the valley below our path.

 Yuri in the middle, seen from behind.
 Walking on a path with stones here and there.
 Surrounded by grass, trees and bushes.

-Yuri walking in front of us
+Yuri walking in front of us.

 In the middle a station of the cross.
 This one is of stone, cemented together.
 The image is colorful.
 Behind on the left are bushes, on the right you see further away over the mountains.